althafhpa/cypress/README.md

 Some cases you want to match exact pixels for Image Comparison but in some case you don't require Pixel match but just need to check similarity.

-In this test we don't want to use Pixel difference and instead use Perceptual hashing method so we overwrite the values for image similarity in the generated reports json created by cypress-image-diff https://www.npmjs.com/package/cypress-image-diff-js/v/1.22.0 using script image-compare.php which uses Perceptual hashing library from https://github.com/sapientpro/image-comparator
+In this test we use Pixel difference and instead use Perceptual hashing method.

-If you want to use Pixel Diffence then comment line ddev exec php ./scripts/php/image-compare.php in  comparison.sh for running test locally and visual-diff-advanced-parameter-split.yml
+If you want to use Perceptual hashing method then uncomment line ddev exec php ./scripts/php/image-compare.php in report.sh for running test locally and visual-diff-advanced-parameter-split.yml

+ For image similality using Perceptual hashing the values for image similarity are overwritten in the generated reports json created by cypress-image-diff https://www.npmjs.com/package/cypress-image-diff-js/v/1.22.0 using script image-compare.php which uses Perceptual hashing library from https://github.com/sapientpro/image-comparator and then final report is generated.

 **Files under scripts/nodejs**